 You can and should disagree with the media personalities you trust; they have their own unique values and motivations, after all.
 If they present themselves as unbiased but you find their coverage inconsistent either in opinion, tone, or frequency, you can second guess and unfollow.
 Keep abreast of their background by searching for their name + “controversy” online and review any existing controversies.
 (Remember to look for reliable sites!)

 And the final tip in fact-checking is to practice humility.
-We are human after all—personal, social, and economic factors contribute to our views.
-And if not examined, our worldview can be unconsciously informed by our upbringing, race, religion, education, gender identity, and sexuality.
+We are human after all — personal, social, and economic factors contribute to our views.
+And if not examined, our worldview can be unconsciously informed by our upbringing, economic status, race, religion, education, gender identity, sexuality, and more.
 By identifying and naming our influences, we can keep our biases in mind as we consume media.